rlhatcher/ronald-hatcher-dot-com/content/docs/builds/black-brant-ii/index.md

 Once cured, we can epoxy the AFT side fo the CR, making sure to get the nuts and washers nicely covered so they don't move ... ever.

 {{< gallery album="bb2-fwd-cr-bond" >}}

+## Motor Mount

+### Aft Assembly

+At this point, we prepare the AFT assembly for bonding to the main airframe.

+Keeping the thrust plate and motor retainer in place, we insert the motor mount so it will be in the right position after bonding.
+Get a good fillet of epoxy on the motor mount/AFT centering ring.

+Once cured, we apply a good amount of epoxy around the inside edge of the tailcone and insert the coupler.
+Once inserted, clean up and make a nice fillet on the couple and tailcone.

+{{< gallery album="bb2-motor-mount" >}}